remirror/remirror/readme.md

 The above example uses hooks but you can just as easily rely on Higher Order Components (HOC's) to wrap your component.

-In a similar fashion Higher Order Components (HOC's) can be used to wrap a component.

 ```ts
 import { withRemirror } from '@remirror/react';